A difficult relationship with your teen can be a tough burden to bear

 And one day, as we hung out baking cookies, I realized my relationship with my daughter didn’t hurt anymore.
 It felt warm and fuzzy, like my favorite pair of wool socks.

 We healed the blister by taking away the friction.
+The cracks in our previously broken relationship had been filled in.

 You can fight it with all your might, but know that friction often causes blisters, and some can become pretty bad.